enigmango/markov-sentencer/readme.md

 # Parameters
 * Any number of input text files can be used.
-* Any parameters are assumed to point to text files unless an asterisk is used.
-* Placing the word "CUSTOM" before any file parameters will prompt for a custom seed, prefix length, and number of sentences.
+* Placing the word "CUSTOM" before any file paths will prompt for a custom seed, prefix length, and number of sentences.
-  * Anything prompted for is optional - simply pressing `Enter` at the prompt will use the default value.
+  * All prompt imputs are optional - simply pressing `Enter` at the prompt will use the default value.